nexussays/jekyll-asset-pipeline/README.md

 It can be very helpful to easily see any asset-related errors when Jekyll is watching your project with `jekyll server --watch`.
 To that end, there is a way to include asset errors on your pages so you don't have to switch to your command prompt to see them.

-Unless your disable or remove `asseterrorlog_generator.rb`, two files will be generated as part of the asset pipeline: `asset_pipeline_errors`, the include file, and `asset_pipeline_errors.log`, which you can ignore entirely.

 In your main layout file, right after the start of `<body>`, add this:

 ```
 {% include asset_pipeline_errors %}
 ```

 If there are errors in the asset pipeline, they will be visible on your pages, making it easy to see on refresh.
+If there are no errors, *nothing is added to the HTML*, so you can safely leave this in for production.

-They can be styled using the id `#asset_pipeline_errors` like so:
+The error block can be styled using the id `#asset_pipeline_errors` like so:

 ```css
 #asset_pipeline_errors